orelz890/InstaFoodies_server/README.md

 ## 💻 System Architecture

+Combination of different architectural patterns and concepts to achieve a specific application's goals.
+While it doesn't precisely fit into any single established pattern, it incorporates several principles to create a custom solution:

+**Task Queue Architecture:**
+- This pattern focuses on efficiently distributing tasks among available workers, allowing for parallel processing and scalability.

+**Microservices-like Separation of Responsibilities:**
+- Division of components similar to microservices - separation of concerns.

+**Controller Pattern:**
+- The controller, processes incoming requests, manages the flow of data, and delegates tasks.

+**Server-Client Model:**
+- Clients make requests to the server, which manages the task distribution and worker responses.

+**Asynchronous Event-Driven Processing:**
+- The architecture focus on queuing tasks and asynchronous processing is reminiscent of event-driven architectures.
+Events (tasks) are queued and processed independently when resources are available.

+**Distributed Processing:**
+- The delegation of tasks to worker components can be considered a form of distributed processing, distributing computation across multiple units to achieve efficiency.

 ### 👨‍💻 Architectural Design

 The Insta Foodies Server follows the Model-View-ViewModel (MVVM) architectural pattern, promoting the separation of concerns and ease of codebase maintenance.
 This design consists of three core components: